-This development comes before moving up from classical modes because it's simpler.
+This development comes before moving up from classical modes on the left side of the hierarchy because it's simpler.
 I once heard a jazz musician say in an interview that learning the blues before learning music notation paved the way for understanding everything that music notation later threw at him.
 I thought this sounded right.
 I started with pentatonic modes because this gives deep insight into the difference between classical modes and blues modes, which otherwise can seem somewhat arbitrary.
 This view of blues seems to be unconventional because no one I talked to and nothing I read explained things this way.
 It's a useful view because it gives the blues a coherence that's obscured by music notation, and highlights the difference in kind between the two sides of the hierarchy.

-Simple blues modes are 6-note enrichments of pentatonic modes identified by mode signatures that add a tritone: I/DM and I/DL.
+Simple blues modes are 6-note enrichments of pentatonic modes identified by //RM and //RL that add a tritone.
 These modes are generally taught to beginners as "the" blues modes.
-The blues family mode is a 9-note mashup of these two modes identified by mode signature I/DM.L.
+The blues family mode is a 9-note mashup of these two modes identified by mode signature //RM.L.

 These modes are very simple in PKP terms, as summarized next.
 Think of the major mode as following from a singer "bending" major note 3 down a half tone to p3 to give a happy-sad effect.
 The minor mode is determined by a rotation of this interval sequence.
 The adjacent half tones in the simple modes make them different in kind from classical modes.
 The 9-note family mode increases the difference from classical modes.
 This mode is not my invention, only this representation of it is.
-I first learned of this mode in conventional terms in a blues piano workshop at the then Jazz School in Berkeley.
+I first learned of this mode in conventional terms in a blues piano workshop given by Aaron Blumenfeld at the then Jazz School in Berkeley.

+''' 1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1

+@ P O R M I L $ . . . . @

+//RL

+x x . x + x x . x 6-note extension of pentatonic minor

+x . x + x x . x x 6-note extension of pentatonic major

+//DRM.L

-1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1 @ PADMIL\$ @ // DL x x x x x x x x x x x x x x x 6-note extension of pentatonic minor // D M x . x + x - x . x - x 6-note extension of pentatonic major //DM.L x . x x x x x x . x x . x 9-note mashup note of a classical mode) - yields the family mode.
+x . x x x x x x x x . x x . x 9-note mashup '''

 A complementary development gives a slightly different perspective on the same thing.
-A mashup of the parallel pentatonic modes yields an intermediate 8-note blues scale identified by I/DM with a visibly simple interval sequence.
-A one-note extension - the famous "flatted 5th" (meaning the 5th
+A mashup of the parallel pentatonic modes yields an intermediate 8-note blues scale identified by //DM with a visibly simple interval sequence.
+A one-note extension - the famous "flatted 5th" (meaning the 5th note of a classical mode) - yields the family mode.